-The object of this activity has been to demonstrate the Assembly's commitment to the democratic process under way in ECE and to the eventual integration of partner countries into the Western community.
+From 1989, the Assembly's role expanded through the integration into its work of the countries of Eastern and Central Europe.
+This "outreach" program now includes special seminars on issues of particular topical or regional interest: a training program for parliamentary staff,31 special cooperative arrangements with Russia and Ukraine, a Mediterranean parliamentary dialogue, and a new parliamentarians initiative.
+The object of this activity has been to demonstrate the Assembly's commitment to the democratic process under way in Eastern and Central Europe and to the eventual integration of partner countries into the Western community.
 At the practical level, they have also served to strengthen the democratic process by sharing Alliance legislative experiences, both the strengths and the weaknesses.

-The parliaments of the three Baltic states were among the first to associate themselves with NATO PA from the moment they regained their independence.
-The first Rose-Roth seminar was held in Vilnius in December 1991, in what were still dark and uncertain days with Russian forces showing little inclination to return home.
+The parliaments of the three Baltic states were among the first to associate themselves with the NATO PA from the moment they regained their independence.
+The first Rose-Roth seminar was held in Vilnius in December 1991, in what were still dark and uncertain days, with Russian forces showing little inclination to return home.
 This was followed by similar seminars in Riga and Tallinn.
 Subsequently Baltic parliamentarians and staff have been enthusiastic participants in all Assembly activities.
-This participation allowed NATO parliamentarians to see at first hand the problems facing the new democracies: it has also allowed them to witness the impressive progress in political, military and economic terms that has been made in all three countries.
+This participation allowed NATO parliamentarians to see at first hand the problems facing the new democracies; it has also allowed them to witness the impressive progress in political, military, and economic terms that has been made in all three countries.

-5.5 The Transition Countries
+The Transition Countries